 The flavor of caviar lime is often described as sour and tart with a unique, almost rosemary-like herbaceousness with a hint of mint.
 There’s an unmistakable texture that pops with a satisfying crunchiness.
 Imagine popping boba from the frozen yogurt shop, only super tiny, citrusy-sour and delivered to you from a small family farm!

 Caviar limes can keep for up to a year when frozen.
 To freeze, put whole caviar limes into a sealed container that’s freezer safe.
+They will last for about 6 months in the freezer.

 Dogs are just not into citrusy things.
 Not only do they dislike the flavor, some citrus, like limes, are toxic to dogs.
 Therefore, please do not feed caviar lime to a dog.
 The main reason is that there isn’t a lot of information about whether caviar limes specifically are toxic to pets, but we don’t think it’s worth the risk.